Our Picks For The Best Beaches In Sithonia, Halkidiki

 There are regular buses from Sithonia to Kalamitsi Beach, and the journey time is around one hour.

-This is truly one of the more dreamy and exotic beaches in Sithonia, but it’s harder to reach, making it less touched by tourism.
+This is truly one of the more dreamy and top beaches in Sithonia, but it’s harder to reach, making it less touched by tourism.

 How To Get To Tigania Beach

 As we said, it’s a little harder to reach Tigania Beach.
-It is snuggled between two better known beaches (Kriaritsi & Klimtaria) at the tip of Sithonia.
+It is snuggled between two of the most popular beaches (Kriaritsi & Klimtaria) at the tip of Sithonia.

 When driving along the main road of Sithonia, look for signs leading to the beach between Sikia and Kalamitsi.
 The road down to the beach should be traveled with a bit of caution, but don’t let it deter you!